 3/4 cup heavy cream

 Mix the matcha powder with the sugar and the salt in a heat-proof, two-cup container.

-Pour in the boiling water, stirring until the matcha and sugar is completely dissolved.
+Pour in the boiling water, stirring until the matcha and sugar are completely dissolved.

 In a small saucepan, over low heat, warm the cream with the green tea mixture until tiny bubbles appear at the edge of the pan.